 That's the idea: Not that the Yankees suck (on anything), or that they stink, but that the fans who say so simply hate them.

-During the first half of the Joe Torre Years, when the Yankees won 6 Pennants and 4 World Series in 8 years, when I heard "Yankees Suck," I said, "Yankees Suck Champagne."
+During the 1st half of the Joe Torre Years, when the Yankees won 6 Pennants and 4 World Series in 8 years, when I heard "Yankees Suck," I said, "Yankees Suck Champagne."

 Maybe that's it, the very simple response to anyone whose mouth or T-shirt says, "Yankees Suck": Win a 27th World Series.
 Or a 1st (or 2nd, etc.) Then you can talk about who sucks.